6 Sights in Carmona, Spain (with Map and Images)

 Show sight on map

-The Carmona Amphitheatre is located in the city of Carmona, province of Seville, Andalusia, Spain.
+The Carmona Amphitheater is located in the city of Carmona, province of Seville, Andalusia, Spain.
 It is dated to the first century BC.
 In 1973, it was donated to the state by its owners, the Counts of Rodezno.
-It is located next to the necropolis and the Via Augusta, and was listed as a monument in 1978.
+It is located next to the necropolis and the Via Augusta, being listed as a monument in 1978.
 The first excavations were carried out by George Bonsor and J. Fernández López in 1885.

 Wikipedia: Anfiteatro romano de Carmona (ES)